MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-sysprep-capture-deploy.md

 ## Deploy the captured WIM image from WinPE

 In this section, you deploy a WIM image from WinPE.
-The reference device sample that you've been creating in these quickstarts should already be in a deployed state; it's been captured in a Sysprepped state and, when deployed, boot into OOBE.
-This section provides steps to deploy the captured WIM image to a new device, though you can also use this process to deploy the image to the same device you have captured it from.
+The reference device sample that you create in these quickstarts is already in a deployed state since it was captured in a Sysprepped state and, when deployed, boots into OOBE.
+This section provides steps to deploy the captured WIM image to a new device, though you can also use this process to deploy the image to the same device you captured it from.

-In your **new device** follow the steps to deploy the WIM image:
+In your **new device**, follow the steps to deploy the WIM image:

 ### [Physical Device](#tab/physicaldevice)

 1. Boot the device from the bootable WinPE USB flash drive.

-1. From the WinPE Command prompt run Diskpart:
+1. From the WinPE Command prompt, run Diskpart:

    ```cmd
    diskpart